Nothing PersonalNothing Personal

 There is almost a whole genre of speculative evolution, of which After Man is probably the most famous.
 Scavengers Reign took that – mushed a bit with art by Mœbius, – as the setting for a story about people stranded on an alien planet.
 People from Nostromo, not Enterprise.
 And it’s also, like Alien, a kind of horror.
 I was a little disappointed that the story was not bad, but, for lack of a better word, pretty classic for such an innovative setting.
 But it’s very beautiful to look at, in that unsettling kind of way.

-Two women, the main protagonist Alpha with yellow hair and the older Sensei with gray hair, look down on an almost completely flooded city.
+Two women, the main protagonist Alpha in pants and a short coat, with a ponytail, and the older Doctor with shoulder-length hair, wearing a overcoat, look down on an almost completely flooded city.
 It’s squeezed between mountains on the right and the sea on the left.
 At night, you can see it by the streetlights and bright windows of buildings shining through the water.

 There are two ways to look at Yokohama Kaidashi Kikō (I mentioned it before).
 On the one hand, it’s a gentle look at the death of the world.
 Post-apocalyptic doesn’t have to be violent, cruel, or even unpleasant.
 We will all die, our cities, our world.
 So why can’t it be peaceful and beautiful?